IsseiToura/IsseiToura/README.md

 Hi, my name is Issei living in Brisbane!

-- 🌏 Japanese-born, Australia-based Junior Software Developer
+- 🌏 Japanese-born, Australia-based Software Developer
 - 🎓 Pursuing a Master's in Computer Science at QUT (Graduating Dec 2025)
 - 💻 Skilled in C#, Python, TypeScript, and React
 - 🏢 Former Sales Leader at Recruit Holdings, a top IT company in Japan